-This environmental impact statement (EIS) for the [name of project] was prepared in accordance with the National Environmental Policy Act (NEPA), as amended (42 United States Code [USC] 4321 et seq.) and Council on Environmental Quality (CEQ) regulations that implement NEPA (40 Code of Regulations [CFR] 1500-1508).
+This environmental impact statement (EIS) for the [name of project] was prepared in accordance with the National Environmental Policy Act (NEPA), as amended (42 United States Code [USC] 4321 et seq.) and Council on Environmental Quality (CEQ)Federal Highway Administration (FHWA) regulations that implement NEPA (23 Code of Regulations [CFR] 771).
 The Arizona Department of Transportation (ADOT) is the lead agency in the planning, preparation, and review of all technical and environmental documents associated with this EIS.
 [List any agencies that are cooperating or participating agencies, why they accepted ADOT's invitation to be a cooperating or participating agency, and note their connection to the proposed action.]

-According to CEQ regulations (40 CFR 1502.1), the primary purpose of an EIS is to provide the need for the proposed action, all reasonable alternatives for implementing or constructing the proposed action, analysis of environmental impacts (with an emphasis on significant impacts), and mitigation measures to minimize or eliminate impacts from alternatives.
+The primary purpose of an EIS is to provide the need for the proposed action, all reasonable alternatives for implementing or constructing the proposed action, analysis of environmental impacts (with an emphasis on significant impacts), and mitigation measures to minimize or eliminate impacts from alternatives.
 The EIS also provides a list of agencies and persons consulted.
 This document serves as a tool for ADOT to understand reasonable alternatives that would avoid, minimize, or mitigate significant adverse impacts or enhance the human and natural environment.